 Charity shopping is far easier obviously as you can see the quality of things up close and even try them on in most places.
 My experience has shown me that cancer charity shops usually have the best stock, I suspect because it’s a charity close to a lot of people’s hearts and people like to donate to charities that are personal to them.
 We also have an Oxfam in Newcastle situated in-between two large universities so a lot of things get donated there at the end of term.

-So, here are some of my favourite bargains I’ve picked up over there years, that I’ve worn to death and have cost me very very little:
+So, here are some of my favourite second hand bargains I’ve picked up over there years, that I’ve worn to death and have cost me very very little:

 T-shirts of some of my favourite music for £5 each on eBay – beats paying £20 at the shows!